traverseda/iiab-searchServices/README.md

  * Simple to set up, no need for docker, no dependencies on other services
  * Avoid duplicating data (data retrieval needs to be fast for snippets to work without caching)
- * Return results in under 0.6 seconds
+ * Return results in under 1 second
  * Works on low-ish power/memory systems like the raspberry PI (or worse)
  * JSON(rest-ish) API
  * Expose CLI commands for all API endpoints